Barack Obama 2008 presidential primary campaign: More February contests

 On February 9, Obama won the Louisiana primary, as well as caucuses in Nebraska and Washington State.
 He garnered 57 percent of the available delegates in Louisiana and 68 percent in both Nebraska and Washington.
 On the same day, he won caucuses in Virgin Islands with 92 percent of the popular vote.
 The next day, Obama took the Maine caucuses amid what one senior Maine Democratic official called an "incredible" turnout.

 The "Potomac primary" took place on February 12.
 It included the District of Columbia, Maryland, and Virginia.
 There were 168 delegates up for grabs in the three primaries.
 Obama won all three, taking 75 percent of the popular vote in the District of Columbia, 60 percent in Maryland, and 64 percent in Virginia.
 "Today, the change we seek swept through Chesapeake and over the Potomac," Obama said at a rally in Madison, Wisconsin.

 On February 18, Michelle Obama attracted criticism when during a campaign speech in Milwaukee, Wisconsin she said, "Let me tell you, for the first time in my adult life, I am really proud of my country.
 Not just because Barack is doing well, but I think people are hungry for change."
 Barack's response to the criticism was, "Statements like this are made, and people try to take it out of context and make a great big deal out of it, and that isn't at all what she meant.
 What she meant was, this is the first time that she's been proud of the politics of America," he said.
 "Because she's pretty cynical about the political process, and with good reason, and she's not alone.
 But she has seen large numbers of people get involved in the process, and she's encouraged."

 Two more primaries followed on February 19: Wisconsin and Hawaii.
 Obama won both decisively, taking 58 percent of the vote in Wisconsin and 14 of the 20 available national delegates in Hawaii.
 On February 21, Obama was announced as the winner of the week-long Democrats Abroad contest.
 The Democratic presidential candidate defended himself and his wife February 24 against suggestions that they are insufficiently patriotic.
-Barack Obama’s campaign accused Hillary Clinton’s team February 25 of circulating a photo of the Illinois senator donning traditional attire – clothing worn by area Muslims – as a goodwill gesture during an overseas trip.
+Obama's campaign accused Hillary Clinton's team February 25 of circulating a photo of the Illinois senator donning traditional attire – clothing worn by area Muslims – as a goodwill gesture during an overseas trip.
 Barack Obama and Hillary Clinton argued with each other over negative campaigning, health care, and free trade February 26.
 Obama and John McCain engaged in a pointed exchange over Al-Qaeda in Iraq on February 27.